IrinaMax/Domestic-Violence-in-CA/README.md

 #I also tried to understand  and make move visual plots easy to understand where
 #in what country accidents happened more and predict some forecast.
 This code
-#in process and i still working on it.
+#in proggess and i still working on it.
 #If I made mistakes, let me know!

 ##  Load libraries